 Euchre is a game of chance because you never know what cards are out against you.
 There are hands where even though you do everything right; you're still going to be euchred.
 Yes, it is a little humiliating when it happens on a lone call.
 However, the cards can be fickle and may turn on you at any time.
 These are the times when even the most promising hands can go wrong.

 You are dealer sitting at the top of the screen in the North seat.
 Everyone passes and you and pick up the jack of diamonds, then call alone.

 West leads the ace of spades, East follows suit and you trump in with the ten.

 Realizing there could be high trump out against you, it's time to play it safe.
 The correct play is to lead the off-suit queen of clubs, hoping it holds up or that East wins the trick.
-East taking this would set the hand up for an end play
+If East were to take the trick, it should set the hand up for an end play.

-You lead the queen, East correctly throws off, giving his partner a chance to take the club trick.
-No matter what you do next you are euchred.
+You lead the queen, but East is an experienced player and correctly throws off This gives his partner the opportunity to take the trick.
+No matter what you do next, you are euchred.

 You played the hand correctly, but as they say 'the deck was stacked against you'.
-These things will happen once in a while.
+These things will happen occasionally.
 All you can do is shake it off and play the next hand.

 Join our world wide community of euchre enthusiasts.
 We have a new area where you can get to know each other, ask questions, post event listings and more.